metno/pyaerocom/docs/tut04_intro_class_GriddedData.rst

 class for the analysis of model data.
 The underlying data type is `iris.cube.Cube <http://scitools.org.uk/iris/docs/latest/iris/iris/cube.html#iris.cube.Cube>`__ which was extended, for instance by allowing direct imports of netCDF files when creating an instance of ``GriddedData`` (i.e. by passing the filename and specifying the variable name on initialisation).
 This notebook introduces some of the features of the ``GriddedData`` class.
-Starting with some imports…
+Starting with some imports...

 .. code:: ipython3